Syrian government to resume anti-IS offensive in Damascus

-BEIRUT (AP) — Syrian state TV says that government forces are to resume their offensive against the Islamic State group in the south of the capital, after evacuating a group of civilians from the area.
+BEIRUT (AP) — Syrian government forces were to resume their offensive against the Islamic State group in the south of the capital, after evacuating a group of civilians from the area, Syrian state TV reported Monday.

-The TV quotes an unnamed military official as saying that a truce was in place to evacuate women, children and elderly people on Sunday night from Damascus’ southern neighborhood of Hajar al-Aswad.
+The TV quoted an unnamed military official as saying that a truce had been in place to evacuate women, children and elderly people on Sunday night from Damascus’ southern neighborhood of Hajar al-Aswad.

-The official says the cease-fire ends at noon on Monday, after which government forces will resume their operations in the Hajar al-Aswad and the nearby Palestinian refugee camp of Yarmouk.
+The official said the cease-fire ends at noon Monday, after which government forces will resume their operations in the Hajar al-Aswad and the nearby Palestinian refugee camp of Yarmouk.

 The Britain-based Syrian Observatory for Human Rights, a war monitoring group, said some IS fighters were permitted to leave Yarmouk and the adjacent al-Tadamon neighborhood.
 Syria’s state media denied a deal was reached to evacuate fighters.